svnoak/neckenml-analyzer/README.md

 Swedish folk music audio analysis and dance style classification using machine learning.

+## Licensing disclaimer
+This repository is currently being refactored to honour the correct licenses from used libraries.

 ## Overview

 NeckenML Analyzer is a Python package that provides advanced audio analysis and automatic dance style classification for Swedish folk music.
 It uses a combination of signal processing, machine learning, and domain-specific heuristics to: